 Questions to Ask an Architect

 • Yes, I'm licensed in New York State and I carry Professional Liability Insurance. • On NY’s Office of the Professions website, you can verify the registration of any NY architect.

 What will my project cost?

 • We will advise you how your choices during design impact construction costs. • The post-pandemic construction industry operates on a time + materials cost estimating system.
 For this reason, the contractor is the best person to identify total project costs.

 When can you start?

-• I will provide a proposal for my services within a week after discussing your project. • I usually have a waiting list of 2 - 6 months before I can begin.
+• We typically have a waiting list of 2 - 4 months before we can begin.

 Questions to Consider Before Hiring an Architect